February

 Keeping cold sensitive potted plants in protected areas or indoors.

-Making sure cuttings in protected areas do not dry out.
+Make sure that the cuttings in protected areas do not dry out.

 Prune and mulch dormant perennials.